BillBinAz/weatherBridge/systemd.md

+# Enabling a service via systemd

-Step 1 – Your Python Script
+## Step 1 – Your Python Script
 My example script was stored in the /home/pi directory and named “myscript.py”.
 Obviously your script can be called something else but keep an eye on where it is referenced in the commands and text below.

-Step 2 – Create A Unit File
+## Step 2 – Create A Unit File
 Next we will create a configuration file (aka a unit file) that tells systemd what we want it to do and when :

 sudo nano /lib/systemd/system/myscript.service